koinos/koinos-docs/docs/nodes/block-production.md

 For each first-production or post-change check:

-1. record the produced block ID from the bounded producer logs;
+1. record the produced block ID from the latest producer log lines;
 2. query that block ID from the local block store;
 3. query the same block ID through an independently operated mainnet endpoint or explorer;